dreamwerx/prtg-pagespeed-sensor/README.md

 they wanted to keep a close eye on the rating that Google gives there website, as it is taken into account in the rankings.

-The main issue they had was that a number of parts of there websites are dynamic and controlled / configurable by various teams, who don't always pay attention to changes and what impact they might have (non-optimized images / non-scales images / crazy javascript being added in Google tag manager, etc.) - and it had happened multiple times that the website rating had dropped substantially and nobody knew about it.
+The main issue they had was that a number of parts of there websites are dynamic and controlled / configurable by various teams, who don't always pay attention to changes and what impact they might have (non-optimized images / non-scaled images / crazy javascript being added in Google tag manager, etc.) - and it had happened multiple times that the website rating had dropped substantially and nobody knew about it.